 It should be noted, however, that Garcinia cambogia should not be taken at the same time as selective serotonin reuptake inhibitors (SSRIs), the psychotropic drugs widely-prescribed for depression, anxiety and obsessive compulsive disorder.
 In addition, supplementation should not be started during pregnancy or breastfeeding.
-In the case of cardiovascular problems, hypertension, heart arrhythmia and anaemia, advice should be sought from your therapist.
+In the case of cardiovascular problems, hypertension, heart arrhythmia and anemia, advice should be sought from your therapist.

 Note: Take care not to confuse extract of Garcinia cambogia rind with resin of Garcinia hanburyi, a powerful laxative with potentially serious side-effects.

 Long-term effects of Garcinia cambogia and glucomannan (highly-absorbent soluble fibre from konjac root) on weight loss in obese individuals with particular polymorphisms – January 2018

 214 obese or overweight individuals were monitored for six months (25).
 Half were given Garcinia cambogia (500mg twice a day), and the other half glucomannan (500mg twice a day).
 Researchers analyzed changes in their weight, fat mass, visceral fat and lipid profile.
 Some of the subjects were genetically-predisposed to obesity.

 At the end of the six months, the researchers observed a notable decrease in weight, a significant reduction in visceral fat and an improvement in the lipid profile in both groups, although these effects were less pronounced in those genetically-predisposed to excess weight.